Solve for X:

 First, let's organize the equation by moving terms and combining like terms:

-Now let's note that we can factor the expression on the left side using the perfect square trinomial formula for a binomial squared:
+Note that we are able to factor the expression on the left side by using the perfect square trinomial formula for a binomial squared:

 Therefore, first we'll express the outer terms as a product of squared terms: